simondiep/quiplash-js/README.md

   - whip sound after submitting an answer or vote
 - background music (only on host)
 - Tablet support for host (cards too wide)
+- have 404s on /game/ABCD redirect to /

 ### Not yet started